Common Symptoms of Hyperactivity

 Many alcoholics and drug users trace their difficulties with concentration back to childhood.
 They often tend to be fidgety, easily distracted, impulsive, and clumsy.
-Some say they use alcohol and drugs to calm them.
+Some say they use alcohol and drugs to calm their hyperactive behaviors.

 Doctors once believed that children outgrow hyperactivity in adolescence, but we now know there is no magic age at which symptoms disappear.
 Without help, troubled children grow into equally troubled adults.
 They are sometimes ostracized because of their aggressive, defiant personalities.
 Many adults exhibit telltale signs of hyperactivity, including nervous habits: nail biting, foot jiggling, workaholic habits, unstable emotions, insomnia, restless sleep, irritability, speaking with a louder or more highly pitched voice when stressed, and adult temper tantrums.
 If this sounds like you … you may have undiscovered food allergies/sensitivities that hijack your brain.